 Joint issues are often caused by discomfort or swelling in the joint tissue.
 Liposomal glutathione promotes healthy inflammatory processes by reducing oxidative stress.
 It prevents damage to cells caused by free radicals, which are unstable molecules that can harm cells and tissues.

 Earth Buddy’s Maxx Life-Glutathione product contains the following ingredients:

 - Glutathione support complex: Contains a blend of liposomal glutathione, L-cysteine, L-glutamine, L-glycine, and alpha lipoic acid; supplements lower levels and promotes glutathione production naturally

 - Immune support complex: Contains elderberry extract, vitamin C, vitamin D, L-lysine, zinc glycinate, and quercetin to support healthy immune function and allergies

 - Hemp essence trinity: Minimally processed to provide the proper amount of intact trichomes to deliver a 1:1:1 ratio of CBD, CBDa, and CBG, in addition to the other compounds produced by sun-grown hemp.

 CBDa to Support Joints

 Cannabidiolic acid (CBDA) is a non-psychoactive cannabinoid found in the trichomes of cannabis plants.
 It’s often referred to as “acidic CBD” because it has a lower pH than other cannabinoids.
-Acidic cannabinoids are known for their anti-inflammatory properties which can promote healthy cartilage and preserve joint health.
+Acidic cannabinoids are known for promoting healthy inflammatory responses which can promote healthy cartilage and preserve joint health.